tala-kiyani/kraken2-optimized/gtdb_build_scripts/README.md

-# Kraken 2 experiment code
+Code for Building the GTDB Database for Kraken 2

-Code used to download data, simulate reads, build databases, and run comparisons in the Kraken 2 manuscript.
+This directory contains the collection of code used to download data from the Genome Taxonomy Database (GTDB), process the genomes, simulate reads, build databases, and run comparisons in the Kraken 2 manuscrit..

 The `README_DataGeneration.md` file contains information on how the data backing the strain exclusion experiments were downloaded and created.

 The `BuildScripts` directory contains scripts for building the various classifiers' databases with our strain exclusion data.

-The `ExecutionScripts` directory contains scripts for running the classifiers in our accuracy and performance experiments.

 The `Utilities` directory contains tools used by the other scripts in this repository.

 Each directory has its own `README.md` file with further information relevant to the files it contains.